palantir/atlasdb/docs/source/configuration/key_value_service_configs/postgres_key_value_service_config.rst

     *    - ``checkoutTimeout``
          - 30000
          - ``connectionTimeout``
-         - The maximum time, in milliseconds, we wait for a connection from the pool.
+         - The maximum time, **in milliseconds**, we wait for a connection from the pool.

 For example, to double the size of the connection pool, apply the following configuration: